pat-alt/dotfiles/README.md

 > **Note**
 You may also have to run `config restore .` which will overwrite existing files (caution!).

+### Commiting Changes

+There are files and folders in your `$HOME` directory that you do not want to track.
+To not show these upon `config status`, we used a local config command above.
+To avoid accidentally adding them, do not use the `config add .` command and run `config add -u .` instead.

 ### Local Setup